 If you are getting married in a church, odds are there is an accompanying choir that will sing the hymns.

-If that is not the case, considering hiring live performers such as a band and/or a singer.
+If that is not the case, consider hiring live performers such as a band and/or a singer.
 Live performers can adjust to unexpected scenarios, such as the guests taking too long to enter or the procession being pushed back for a few moments, and continue playing.

 Furthermore, having live music feels much more grand and memorable.
 The sound of the music is often better as well, instead of relying on sound systems and equipment that might not have the best quality.